 For a decade the Minnesota Twins have been one of baseball’s success stories.
 A small market team with a rabid fan base that contends for the playoffs every year while playing exciting and sound baseball.
 The Twins have won six AL Central titles in the last nine seasons, and they were chosen by most experts to win again in 2011.
 But the Twins inexplicably collapsed the first two months of the season, burying themselves 16 1/2 games out of first after the Tigers completed a sweep of them on June 1.
 At that, Ron Gardenhire’s club was in unfamiliar territory – 20 games under .500.
 Adding injury to insult, the Twins have had several key players on the disabled list, including catcher Joe Mauer, closer Joe Nathan, Justin Morneau, Jim Thome, Jason Kubel, and Denard Span.
 Just as puzzling as their dreadful start to the season is their play since their nadir: the Twins are 10-2 since that loss to Detroit and have nearly cut their deficit in the standings in half.
 Amazingly, with roughly 90 games to play and Mauer being activated from the DL this weekend, the Twins can’t be counted out yet in the topsy turvy AL Central race.

-Tagged with: 2011, Arizona Diamondbacks, Asdrubal Cabrera, Cleveland Indians, Clint Hurdle, Minnesota Twins, Pittsburgh Pirates, Tampa Bay Rays
+Tags: 2011, Arizona Diamondbacks, Asdrubal Cabrera, Cleveland Indians, Clint Hurdle, Minnesota Twins, Pittsburgh Pirates, Tampa Bay Rays